Designing Effective Data Visualizations in R

 This workshop will explore both the design side and the coding side of creating visualizations in R. The first session will introduce best practices for designing effective visualizations, and learners will put these into practice in the next two sessions to create static and interactive visualizations.
 Learners will be introduced to Shiny, an R package used to build interactive web apps.

-The above workshop or adequate knowledge of coding in R.
+Any one of the above FAES R courses or workshops* or equivalent experience with adequate knowledge of coding in R.

 - Understand how to use principles of human visual perception to create effective visualizations

 - Describe elements of design such as line, shape, value, texture, and space and understand how to effectively use them in visualizations

 - Use color to convey meaning, including using color-blind friendly palettes